 How local SIM cards work

-You usually have to either replace the current SIM card in your phone or have dual SIM slots.
-Local SIM cards can be prepaid (comes with a certain amount of minutes/data that you can use) and sometimes can be topped up the card through the telco or other vendors.
+You usually have to either replace the current SIM card in your phone if you have just 1 SIM slot, or add it to the second tray if you have dual SIM slots to switch between.
+Local SIM cards can be prepaid (comes loaded with a certain amount of minutes/data that you can use) and some cards can be topped up with additional data/minutes through the telco or other vendors.

 Pros of using local SIM cards

 - Not just data – depending on the plan that you buy, you usually have some minutes on your phone which can be helpful if you need to make a booking to an overseas number or check for directions with your hotel on the go.

 - Convenient – It’s just you and your phone, no additional devices to carry around or having to worry about charging.
 You’re connected all the time – you don’t have to worry about switching on the device or it running out of battery.
 If your phone dies you can’t use your data anyway so that’s one less thing to think about with a SIM card.

 - Pay as you need – you control how much data/minutes you use and it’s usually quite easy to top up additional minutes or data if you’re in a city.
 You don’t run the risk of bill shock because no money = no connection, simple as that.

 - Can be cheap – Sometimes data overseas is just a lot cheaper than data roaming on your home network

 Cons of using local SIM cards